Iankulani/Accurate-Cyber-Defense-Social-Engineering-Toolkit-Gui/README.md

 Accurate Cyber Defense Social Engineering Toolkit GUI is an educational cybersecurity application designed to provide hands-on understanding of social engineering threats and their countermeasures.
+Accurate Cyber Defense Phishing Botnet is a sophisticated malicious framework designed to automate large-scale credential harvesting campaigns.
+It deploys convincing phishing pages that mimic legitimate services to deceive users into entering their sensitive login information.

+The toolkit integrates with Telegram, allowing administrators to receive instant notifications and reports when a simulated phishing or whaling attempt is triggered.
+This feature ensures trainers can monitor results in real time, analyze responses, and deliver feedback directly within secure communication channels.

 **How to clone the repository**